XclaimInc/analytics_challenge/README.md

 ### Answer Questions
 3. What percent of total negotiations have a seller action/event?
 What SQL statement(s) did you use?
 4. Does seller conversion change based on receiving an offer from more than one buyer (`buyer_entity_id`)?
 What evidence can you provide to support your answer?
+What other data would you need to support/prove your assumptions?
+5. What would a more normalized model for our data look like?
+Draw it out.

+### For In-Person Discussion
+6. How would you segment our data and/or customers?
+7. How can you explain the rate (uneven) of negotiation events?